• Deutsch

 Establishing the SSH SOCKS5 Tunnel (Linux/macOS)

-For a Linux SSH SOCKS setup, use a single terminal command to create the tunnel.
-This dynamically forwards traffic through your remote host.
+On Linux or macOS, a single terminal command creates the tunnel and dynamically forwards traffic through your remote host.

 ssh -fN -D 1080 user@your_server_ip

-• -D 1080: This is the core SSH -D flag.
+• -D 1080: The key flag.
 It opens a SOCKS proxy on your local machine, listening on port 1080.
-Any application traffic sent to localhost:1080 is then securely forwarded through the remote SSH server.
+Any application traffic sent to localhost:1080 gets securely forwarded through the remote SSH server.

 • -f: Runs the SSH process in the background after authentication.

-• -N: Prevents the execution of a remote command, as we are only using the connection for port forwarding.
+• -N: Prevents execution of a remote command, since we're only using the connection for port forwarding.

-For example, if a cafe’s Wi-Fi blocks your dev server, you would run ssh -fN -D 8080 user@your_server_ip.
-Then, configure your application to use the SOCKS proxy at localhost:8080 to bypass the network restriction.
+For example, if a cafe’s Wi-Fi blocks your dev server, you'd run ssh -fN -D 8080 user@your_server_ip, then configure your application to use the SOCKS proxy at localhost:8080 to get around the restriction.

-For a PuTTY SOCKS proxy on Windows, the setup is graphical.
-In PuTTY's configuration, navigate to Connection > SSH > Tunnels.
-Set a `Source port` (e.g., 1080), choose the `Dynamic` option, and click "Add".
+For PuTTY on Windows, the setup is graphical.
+In PuTTY's configuration, go to Connection > SSH > Tunnels.
+Set a Source port (e.g., 1080), choose the Dynamic option, and click "Add."
 The tunnel activates as soon as you connect to your server.

-Pro Tip: A single SSH tunnel is effective for personal use but scales poorly for tasks needing diverse geographic IPs or bulk data collection.
-In these scenarios, dedicated mobile proxies are a more robust solution.
-They provide streamlined access to real device IPs, with purpose-built Mobile SOCKS5 proxies designed for high-scale, anonymous operations.
+Pro Tip: A single SSH tunnel works well for personal use but scales poorly for tasks needing diverse geographic IPs or bulk data collection.
+In those cases, dedicated mobile proxies are a more practical solution, offering access to real device IPs, with purpose-built mobile SOCKS5 proxies for high-scale, anonymous operations.

-Once the tunnel is established and running in the background, the next crucial step is to direct your applications to use this new secure pathway.
+Once the tunnel is established and running in the background, the next step is directing your applications to use it.

 Configuring Applications to Use Your SOCKS Proxy

-With your SSH tunnel active, you must configure applications to route traffic through it.
-This proxy configuration is most commonly done at the browser level.
-Below are the steps to configure your browser for a SOCKS proxy.
+With your SSH tunnel active, you need to configure applications to route traffic through it.
+This is most commonly done at the browser level.
+Here's how to set it up.

 Google Chrome